Skip to main content

 Since 1989, the Route 66 Association of Illinois has been working to preserve and promote the highway.
 In 2005, the Illinois stretch of Route 66 received recognition as a National Scenic Byway.

 Leading up to and during its centennial year, the state will celebrate the cultural, economic, and historical importance of this storied highway through commemorative, educational and community events.
-From kitschy roadside attractions such as pink elephants, neon signs and Cozy Dogs to stunning scenic beauty and presidential historic sites, Route 66 in Illinois offers visitors the very best of America’s heartland right here in Illinois.
+From kitschy roadside attractions such as a pink elephant, neon signs and Cozy Dogs to stunning scenic beauty and presidential historic sites, Route 66 offers visitors the very best of America’s heartland right here in Illinois.

 Public Notices